Star Trek: Discovery leaves Netflix for Paramount Plus – and fans aren’t happy

 I mean, just wow.
 These corporate gears REALLY need some oiling.
 Amazing how the global market is so cultivated for film— and the TV impacts are just ignored.
 The world #Netflix #StarTrek fan base is livid—and on 72 hours’ notice, too https://t.co/jkbN9D8L1NNovember 16, 2021

-To make matters worse, the announcement was made just days before new episodes of the show were due to land on Netflix, leaving non-US Star Trek fans forced to wait a still-unknown amount of time before they, too, can access Star Trek: Discovery season 4.
+To make matters worse, the announcement was made just days before new episodes of the show were due to land on Netflix, with non-US Star Trek fans now forced to wait a still-unknown amount of time before they, too, can access Star Trek: Discovery season 4.

 “A confounding and hugely misjudged decision,” one fan wrote on Twitter.
 “A huge amount of non-US fans will now pirate the season.
 Revealing this THREE DAYS before the series premieres, after months of fans expecting it this week, is hugely disrespectful.”

 “Paywalling it behind a service non-US fans can’t use?
-Ugly, nasty, greed.
+Ugly, nasty, greedy.
 So un-Star Trek,” said another.

 Not only does the move mean Star Trek fans outside of the US won’t get to see Star Trek: Discovery season 4 as early as their counterparts across the pond, it also speaks to a growing frustration surrounding the confusing nature of streaming services in 2021.